stungeye/Learning-Android-Development/README.md

 * Items for spinners can be stored in resource XML files as `item` elements with a `string-array` element with a `name` attribute.
 [See xml](https://github.com/StungEye-RRC/Android-Layout-Practice/blob/master/app/src/main/res/values/planet_spinner.xml) and associated [code](https://github.com/StungEye-RRC/Android-Layout-Practice/blob/master/app/src/main/java/com/stungeye/assignmentthree_ui/ActivityWithRelativeLayout2.java#L33).
 * When a user selects an item from a spinner the returned value of `spinner.getItemAtPosition(pos)` within the `onItemSelected` handler is the type of data that was loaded into the spinner in the first place.
 In this case I loaded Strings, so I can retrieve the data like: `String selectedPlanet = (String)spinner.getItemAtPosition(pos);`
 * Note to self: Don't forget to chain `show()` on to `Toast.makeText` calls. :)
-* I'm finding [programcreek.com/](https://www.programcreek.com/) helpful for finding snippets of example code for parts of the Android API that I can't make sense of from the developer docs.
+* I'm finding [programcreek.com](https://www.programcreek.com/) and [stacktips.com/topics/tutorials/android](http://stacktips.com/topics/tutorials/android) helpful for finding snippets of example code for parts of the Android API that I can't make sense of from the developer docs.
+Using a google site search works nicely here.
+For example: [site:https://www.programcreek.com android alertdialog](https://www.google.com/search?q=site%3Ahttps%3A%2F%2Fwww.programcreek.com+android+alertdialog)